-Time Out in association with Trunk Hotel
+Time Out In association with Trunk Hotel

 More from Trunk Hotel

 Whether you're in need of a holiday after the holidays or just looking for a convenient location to host an event, Shibuya's Trunk Hotel offers a range of options that can cater to your needs.
+Located just off Shibuya's trendy Cat Street, this spot is not your average hotel.
+Here are a few little inside tips you may want to take into consideration before booking your next stay in Tokyo.

-If you're an avid foodie or just hoping to enjoy a quality meal with friends and family, look no further than Shibuya’s trendy Trunk Hotel, situated just off Cat Street between Shibuya and Harajuku.
+In association with Trunk Hotel Whether you’re an avid foodie or just hoping to enjoy a quality meal with friends and family, look no further than Shibuya’s trendy Trunk Hotel, situated just off Cat Street between Shibuya and Harajuku.
 The hotel’s lively Trunk Kitchen is a diverse restaurant serving up nutritionally balanced meals with international flair, with influences from French, American and Japanese cuisines.

 Tucked away just off of Shibuya’s Cat Street, the Trunk Hotel is a true hidden gem.
 Opened in May 2017 and equipped with a bustling bar lounge, the chic hotel offers a relaxing and stylish getaway between Shibuya and Harajuku.
 Whether you’re searching for a place to stay or just a new local hangout, look no further than Trunk Hotel’s savvy third space, as the Lounge could very well become your new go-to spot in the city.
+Here’s every reason why you should go and check it out for yourself.